-They also prefer businesses that have a competitive advantage or a strong value proposition in the form of a patent, a proven demand for the product, or a very special (and protectable) idea.
-Venture capital investors often take a hands-on approach to their investments, requiring representation on the board of directors and sometimes the hiring of managers.
+Venture capital investors also prefer businesses that have a competitive advantage or a strong value proposition in the form of a patent, a proven demand for the product, or a very special (and protectable) idea.
+They often take a hands-on approach to their investments, requiring representation on the board of directors and sometimes the hiring of managers.
 Venture capital investors can provide valuable guidance and business advice.
 However, they are looking for substantial returns on their investments and their objectives may be at cross purposes with those of the founders.
 They are often focused on short-term gain.

-Venture capital ﬁrms are usually focused on creating an investment portfolio of businesses with high-growth potential resulting in high rates of returns.
+Venture capital firms are usually focused on creating an investment portfolio of businesses with high-growth potential resulting in high rates of returns.
 These businesses are often high-risk investments.
-They may look for annual returns of 25 to 30 percent on their overall investment portfolio.
+They may look for annual returns of 25-30% on their overall investment portfolio.

-Because these are usually high-risk business investments, they want investments with expected returns of 50 percent or more.
-Assuming that some business investments will return 50 percent or more while others will fail, it is hoped that the overall portfolio will return 25 to 30 percent.
+Because these are usually high-risk business investments, they want investments with expected returns of 50% or more.
+Assuming that some business investments will return 50% or more while others will fail, it is hoped that the overall portfolio will return 25-30%.

 More specifically, many venture capitalists subscribe to the 2-6-2 rule of thumb.
 This means that typically two investments will yield high returns, six will yield moderate returns (or just return their original investment), and two will fail.